elifesciences/XML-mapping/elife_file_naming_2016_08_25.md

 - inline graphics (inf)

-Decision letter and author response are at the level of assets but do not require a number and are not seperate files.
+Decision letter and author response are at the level of assets but are not seperate files and do not require a number suffix in the name and are not seperate files.
 - decision letter (dec)
 - author response (resp)

-Appendices, Tables and boxes are at the level of assets but are not seperate files.
+Appendices, tables and boxes are at the level of assets but are not seperate files.
 - appendix (app)
 - table (table)
 - Box (box)

-All assets could have any sub assets.
+All assets could have any sub assets and some sub assets can have further assets (see examples below).

 ###### `<a-id>`